A Review on Quantum Circuit Optimization using ZX-Calculus

-In a related work, Holker extends these ideas by focusing on diagrams that preserve the stricter causal flow (cflow) property~\cite{holkerCausalFlowPreserving2024}.
-If cflow is preserved, the effect of a rewriting rule on the two-qubit gate count can be exactly quantified from change in the wire count, completely bypassing circuit extraction for all intermediate optimization steps.
-By maintaining cflow, Holker achieves an average two-qubit gate count reduction of 20\%.
-ZX-diagrams with cflow have a circuit-like structure, that allows for a straightforward and efficient extraction.
-Moreover, verifying cflow is computationally less expensive than verifying gflow.
-However, it is important to note that only a limited set of rewriting rules, namely identity removal and spider fusion, are known to preserve cflow.
+In a related work, \citet{holkerCausalFlowPreserving2024}~extends these ideas by focusing on diagrams that preserve the stricter causal flow property.
+If causal flow is preserved, the effect of a rewriting rule on the two-qubit gate count can be exactly quantified from change in the wire count, completely bypassing circuit extraction for all intermediate optimization steps.
+By maintaining causal flow, \citet{holkerCausalFlowPreserving2024}~achieves an average two-qubit gate count reduction of 20\%.
+ZX-diagrams with causal flow have a circuit-like structure, that allows for a straightforward and efficient extraction.
+Moreover, verifying causal flow is computationally less expensive than verifying general flow.
+However, it is important to note that only a limited set of rewriting rules, namely identity removal and spider fusion, are known to preserve causal flow.
 This limitation severely restricts the possible diagram transformations but offers a trade-off between the solution quality and verification complexity.

-The following two optimization strategies use the tket~\cite{Sivarajah2021} compiler.
-Cowtan et al. demonstrated that the efficient pairwise synthesis of Pauli gadgets using tket decreased the average CNOT gate count by $\approx 55 \%$ and improved the two-qubit depth by $\approx 58 \%$~\cite{cowtanPhaseGadgetSynthesis2020}.
-In a subsequent work, Cowtan et el. showed that a three step optimization routine improves the CNOT gate count and depth of the Unitary Coupled Cluster (UCC) Ansatz, a subroutine of Variational Quantum Eigensolvers, by $69\%$ and $75\%$~\cite{cowtan2020genericcompilationstrategyunitary}: (i) the partition of the ZX-diagram of the UCC Ansatz into commuting sets is treated as a graph coloring problem, (ii) the resulting Pauli gadgets are converted to Phase gadgets, and (iii) the phase gadgets are efficiently synthesized using Matroid partitioning~\cite{amyPolynomialTimeTDepthOptimization2014}.
+The following two optimization strategies use the tket~\cite{Sivarajah2021} compiler. \citet{cowtanPhaseGadgetSynthesis2020}~demonstrated that the efficient pairwise synthesis of Pauli gadgets using tket decreased the average CNOT gate count by $\approx 55 \%$ and improved the two-qubit depth by $\approx 58 \%$.
+In a subsequent work, \citet{cowtan2020genericcompilationstrategyunitary}~showed that a three-step optimization routine improves the CNOT gate count and depth of the unitary coupled cluster (UCC) Ansatz, a subroutine of variation quantum eigensolver (VQE), by $69\%$ and $75\%$: (i) the partition of the ZX-diagram of the UCC Ansatz into commuting sets is treated as a graph coloring problem, (ii) the resulting Pauli gadgets are converted to Phase gadgets, and (iii) the phase gadgets are efficiently synthesized using Matroid partitioning~\cite{amyPolynomialTimeTDepthOptimization2014}.